BoardBreeze® — Minutes in Minutes®

 HOAby Grace Esteban MA Ed

-When property managers think about open meeting laws, they usually think about government — city councils, school boards, state legislatures.
+When community managers think about open meeting laws, they usually think about government — city councils, school boards, state legislatures.
 But in many states, HOA and condominium association board meetings are subject to similar transparency requirements.

 • Homeowners have the right to attend open board meetings.
 Most states require that regular board meetings be open to association members, with limited exceptions for executive sessions.